jackscanlan/locus-pocus/README.md

 - Use [PGGB](https://github.com/pangenome/pggb) for whole genomes
     - [Estimate divergence](https://pggb.readthedocs.io/en/latest/rst/tutorials/divergence_estimation.html) across all input sequences to guide the selection of appropriate parameters
     - Discard regions that have presence-absence in one or more samples, unless that occurs in a flagged 'low-quality' sample that may be incomplete
-- Use MAFFT for small regions with known colinearity, or minimap2 for larger regions with no assumption of
+- Use MAFFT for small regions with known total colinearity (i.e. only SNPs and indels allowed), or minimap2 for larger regions with no assumption of colinearity (ie. rearrangements allowed)
 - Conversion of MAF to MSA format?
     - [mafTools](https://github.com/dentearl/mafTools) could be useful